 - Know Your Mower – It pays dividends to know the type of lawn mower you have decided to use in your household.
 Do research about how to safely operate your machinery.
 Make sure everyone in your household is aware of what type of lawn mower you have and how to use it properly and safely (Jackson, 2021).

 Safe operations are crucial for all types of machinery.
-When thinking about electric lawn mowers, it is easiest to say that they be treated as any other electrical appliance.
+When thinking about electric lawn mowers, it is easiest to say that they are treated as any other electrical appliance.
 Use in dry areas only.
 Cords and wires should be inspected to ascertain proper insulation.

 When using corded electric lawn mowers, it is important to be aware of where the cord is at all times.
 Clearing your lawn of debris is perhaps of utmost importance to prevent injuries and machinery overheating.